opensearch-project/documentation-website/_security/authentication-backends/kerberos.md

 Name | Description
 :--- | :---
 `krb_debug` | As the name implies, setting it to `true` will output Kerberos-specific debugging messages to `stdout`.
 Use this setting if you encounter problems with your Kerberos integration.
+Default: `false`.
 `strip_realm_from_principal` | If you set it to `true`, the Security plugin strips the realm from the user name.
+Default: `true`.

 Because Kerberos/SPNEGO authenticates users on an HTTP level, no additional `authentication_backend` is needed.
 Set this value to `noop`.